knanne/knanne.github.io/_posts/2017-02-03-Notes on Django.md

 you will now see a new app called polls under `mappy/polls/` with appropriate django tree files

 > What’s the difference between a project and an app?
 An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects. - [Django docs](https://docs.djangoproject.com/en/1.10/intro/tutorial01/)

 #### configure the new app

 now we need to configure our app to work with the rest of this cookiecutter project

-register the app in `polls/app.py` by changing it to
+configure the app to the project

+###### `polls/app.py`
 ```python
 class MappyConfig(AppConfig):
     name = 'mappy.polls'
 ```

-add your local app to 'mappy/config/settings/common.py' with
+configure your new local app in project common

+###### `mappy/config/settings/common.py`
 ```python
 # Your stuff: custom apps go here
 'mappy.polls.apps.PollsConfig'
 ```

-add your local app urls to 'mappy/config/urls.py' with
+add your local app urls to

+###### `mappy/config/urls.py`
 ```python
 # Your stuff: custom urls includes go here
 url(r'^polls/', include('mappy.polls.urls', namespace='logs')),